 - Viper Sting is a debuff that drains the target's Mana over 8 seconds.
 This is incredibly powerful against casters or any class that uses Mana.

 While pets have their own abilities, you also have several abilities related to healing, feeding, and interacting with your pet in general.
 All of your abilities related to your pet are listed below.

 - Tame Beast allows you to tame a Beast, making it your pet.
-For more information about pets, go to the Classic pet page.
+For more information about pets, go to the Pet page of this guide.

 - Call Pet will call your pet to your side if your pet is alive and currently dismissed.

 - Call Stabled Pet allows you to call a non-active pet from your stable instead of your current pet.

 - Revive Pet revives your pet if it is dead.

 - Feed Pet should be used on food in your inventory to feed your pet, increasing its happiness.
 Different pets will eat different types of food.
 Use Beast Lore to learn what your pet's diet is.